Allaa-boutaleb/Allaa-boutaleb/README.md

 My name's Allaa Boutaleb.
 I'm a final year Master's student in data science and AI at Sorbonne University : Sciences and Engineering.

-As an aspiring Data Scientist keen on leveraging my aptitude for data mining, statistical analysis, machine learning, and natural language processing, I am actively seeking a 6-month end-of-studies internship opportunity.
+As an aspiring ML engineer keen on leveraging my aptitude for data mining, statistical analysis, machine learning, and natural language processing, I am actively seeking a 6-month end-of-studies internship opportunity.
 I thrive on tackling complex challenges requiring a precise and adaptable approach.
 Motivated to apply my skills in a dynamic professional environment, I am eager to contribute to developing impactful, data-driven solutions that address real-world issues and foster positive change.

 <!--